JohnnyMarnell/j5-reaper/README.md

 I wanted a basic, performant way to control (and get information about) a running REAPER project (especially headless on a Raspberry Pi).
-I didn't want to have to deal with MIDI or OSC mapping / learn, nor ReaLearn (plus my projects change often).
+I didn't want to have to deal with MIDI or OSC mapping / learn, nor ReaLearn (plus my projects change often) setups.

 I first tried communicating via JSFX MIDI SysEx messages, but ran into buffering and random hang problems (possible bugs in RtMidi or some other library).
 But the TCP network support doesn't have this problem and is more flexible anyway, with even less setup.

-Writing EEL is too error-prone for me, so I minimized that (only its ReaScript API supports TCP / network communication natively) by communicating back and forth with Lua (easier syntax, more of a standard lib) over shared memory, in defer loops.
+Only EEL ReaScript API supports TCP / network communication natively, and writing EEL is too error-prone for me, so I minimized that by communicating back and forth with Lua (easier syntax, more of a standard lib collection) over shared global memory, with defer loops.

 The flow is roughly:
 1. TCP network input commands are sent